bmguillo/IAM_Tutorial/README.md

-# Step by Step Tutorial of Setting up IAM, Provisioning New IAM-Enabled Services & Exporting/Importing Data & Migration of Services from Cloud Foundry Orgs/Spaces to Resource Groups within an IBM Cloud Account
+# IAM Step by Step Tutorial

+## Setting up IAM, Provisioning New IAM-Enabled Services & Exporting/Importing Data & Migration of Services from Cloud Foundry Orgs/Spaces to Resource Groups within an IBM Cloud Account

-## Reason for Migration:
+### Reason for Migration:
 - Watson service use of the CF org/space access model is being deprecated on October 30, 2019.The IBM Watson Group is aligning with the larger IBM Cloud strategy for account organization and access control to service instances.
 This involves enabling Identity and Access Management (IAM) and Resource Groups

 #### Best Practices brainstorming prior to IAM setup:<br>